annashipman/annashipman.github.io/_posts/2021-06-21-setting-up-ubiquiti.md

 ## How we set it all up

 If you go all in to start with, buying a switch, security gateway, and a few APs all at once, you would just plug them all together, set up your controller software, and configure.
-Your devices would automatically connect to the new network as it had the same name as the old network.
+Your devices would automatically connect to the new network iiff it had the same name as the old network.

 If you're adding the extra kit later, as we did, you first have to do a full factory reset on your exisiting APs, because setting up a security gateway redefines your network, so you don't want to try to adopt it into an existing network.
 Once the APs are back online you configure the network using the controller software (i.e. adopting each AP as new).

-You might lose anything special you've configured on the APs, like custom netowrk configurations - but these should have been backed up so you can restore them during setup.

 ## Summary, six months on

 It's great.

-Our internet speed has increased, from about 72mb to 75mb down and from 18mb to 21mb up; an overall increase of about 5%.
 Our Airplay devices are always available.
 UPnP is now integrated and works consistently so the Xbox can always access the network.
 Connecting to other devices is instantaneous, for example SSHing to the iMac, and connecting to the WiFi is also faster, e.g. when opening a laptop.
 Everything is easier to debug because everything is a little Linux box.
+And our internet connection speed has slightly increased, from about 72mb to 75mb down and from 18mb to 21mb up.

 And most importantly, we have what we wanted: coverage everywhere throughout the house.